rodinhart/metalui/docs/api.md

 ## AsyncComponent<T>

 The type for an asynchronous component.
+There is an implied prop `children` representing the children.

 ```ts
 const Prefixed: AsyncComponent<{ prefixOb: Observable<number> }> =